 IMPORTANT: As University employees, please be aware that our employment offer is contingent upon the successful completion of our pre-employment process, including education, employment, background, and reference checks.

 Applicants must be enrolled in an APA-approved doctoral program in counseling or clinical psychology.
 By start date of internship, applicants should have successfully completed:

 - all required course work

 - all required practicum experiences

 - dissertation proposal

-- 500 Doctoral level intervention hours (excluding assessment hours and completed by start of internship)
+- 500 Doctoral level intervention hours (Intervention hours excludes assessment hours and the requirement must be met by the start date of internship)